oblicue/octo-stock/README.md

 # octo-stock
-A simple, customisable stock manager written in Python using the Polygon API.
+A simple, customisable stocks manager written in Python using the Polygon API.

 ## Basic Documentation